 Use it or Lose it!

-If you’re paying into your dental insurance plan each month, you have benefits waiting for you to use them.
+If you’re paying into your dental insurance plan each month, you have benefits waiting for you to use.
 Even if you don’t need any specific dental treatment, you should always schedule your regular dental cleanings.
 These help to prevent as well as detect any early signs of cavities, gum disease, oral cancer and any other dental problems that may arise.

 Understand Your Coverage